Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

 where, for $a = 1, \ldots, M$, $S_a > 0$ are the singular values; $\bm{u}_a$ and $\bm{v}_a$ are $N$-dimensional left and right singular vectors, respectively; and $M$ is the rank of $\bm{J}$.

-The ranked singular values of the \textit{Drosophila} connectome decay much more rapidly than those of an i.i.d.\ matrix of the same size, which follow a universal distribution independent of single-element statistics (\figref{fig:fly_fig_1}{c}; similar analysis appears in \citet{thibeault2024low}).
-We quantify this rapid decay using the participation ratio of the squared singular-value spectrum, $\text{PR}^S = (\sum_{a=1}^M S_a^2)^2 / \sum_{a=1}^M S_a^4$.
-The connectome's participation ratio is 0.18, substantially lower than the 0.5 value characteristic of i.i.d.\ matrices, confirming that this biological network exhibits much more concentrated low-rank structure than would arise from random and independent couplings.
+The ranked singular values of the \textit{Drosophila} connectome decay much more rapidly than those of an i.i.d.\ matrix of the same size, which follow a universal distribution independent of single-element statistics [\figref{fig:fly_fig_1}{c}; similar analysis appears in Thibeault \textit{et al.} (Ref.~\cite{thibeault2024low})].
+We quantify this rapid decay using the participation ratio (PR) of the squared singular-value spectrum, $\text{PR}^S = (\sum_{a=1}^M S_a^2)^2 / \sum_{a=1}^M S_a^4$.
+The connectome's participation ratio is 0.18, substantially lower than the value 0.5 characteristic of i.i.d.\ matrices, confirming that this biological network exhibits a much more concentrated low-rank structure than would arise from i.i.d.\ couplings.